 In chapter 1 it became clear that local energy initiatives are not part (yet) of the existing energy infrastructure, which could cause problems within the electricity grid.
 These challenges with the local electricity grid are expected to increase with future developments on the demand side by i.e. EV's (figure 4) and on the supply side by i.e. PV.
-The large scale introduction of PV and EV's is, therefore, expected to pose great challenges to the ageing electricity grids in the Netherlands (Verbong et al., 2013).
+The large scale introduction of PV and EV's is, therefore, expected to pose great challenges to the ageing electricity grids in the Netherlands (Verbong et al., 2012).
 However, challenges are not only related to the supply and demand side.
 PV as intermittent renewable energy source, also has no constant electricity generation which makes it even harder to cope with by the current grid (Bellekom et al., 2012).
-Therefore, van der Kam & van Sark (2015 p20) argue that: "The transition to low carbon energy and transport systems requires not only the large-scale adoption of clean technologies and efficiency measures, but also new energy management strategies to efficiently incorporate these innovations in the existing infrastructure."
+Therefore, van der Kam & van Sark (2015 p20) argue that: "The transition to low carbon energy and transport systems requires not only the largescale adoption of clean technologies and efficiency measures, but also new energy management strategies to efficiently incorporate these innovations in the existing infrastructure."
 One of these new energy management strategies are smart grids.
 The idea of smart grids is that they control energy loads by using information and communication technologies to ensure the stability of the grid (van der Kam & van Sark, 2015).
 Integration challenges with renewable energy sources to the existing energy infrastructure could be ensured by implementing smart grid technologies.
 In smart grids residential end-users are expected to play a more active role in the management of the electricity system (Geelen et al., 2013).
-The role of end-user lies in the self-consumption of PV as self-consumption of PV increases the stability and functioning of the energy grid.
+The role of end-user lies in the self-consumption of electricity from PV as it increases the stability and functioning of the energy grid.
 However, this cannot just be simply controlled by residents themselves.
 This is where the smart grid technology brings solution.
-By using the information and communication technology implemented in the grid electricity loads can be shifted, which can be used to increase selfconsumption of PV power (van der Kam & van Sark, 2015).
-This way of load shifting is then used as a way to ensure stability within the electricity grid.
+By using the information and communication technology implemented in the grid, electricity loads can be shifted by increasing the self-consumption of electricity (van der Kam & van Sark, 2015).